Bestselling author of The Reluctant Fundamentalist, How to Get Filthy Rich in Rising Asia, and Exit West

 Mohsin’s next novel, Discontent and its Civilizations (2016), was called by NPR “a near-perfect essay collection, filled with insight, compassion, and intellect.”
 In it, Hamid traces the fracture lines generated by a decade and a half of seismic change, from the “war on terror” to the struggles of individuals to maintain humanity in the rigid face of ideology, or the indifferent face of globalization.

 His latest novel, Exit West, follows the story of a young couple’s escape from their war-torn home through a chain of mysterious doors leading to foreign lands.
 At once fantastical and painfully relevant, Exit West explores themes of loyalty, courage, and hope in a entirely believable near future world.
 According to The New York Times, “. . .
 Hamid has created a fictional universe that captures the global perils percolating beneath today’s headlines.”
-Exit West was shortlisted for the prestigious Man Booker Prize in 2017.
+Exit West was shortlisted for the prestigious Man Booker Prize in 2017 and won the inaugural Aspen Words Literary Prize in 2018.

 Mohsin’s essays and short stories have appeared in The New York Times, the Guardian, the New Yorker, Granta, TIME, the Washington Post, the New York Review of Books, the Financial Times, the Paris Review, and many other publications.
 He has lectured at dozens of universities around the world, from Stanford and Yale to the London School of Economics and the National University of Singapore.
 In 2013, Foreign Policy magazine named him one of the world’s 100 Leading Global Thinkers.